Mental Health and Wellness Services

 RECORDINGS with our Community Partners sharing local resources.

 Helpful Resources at Active Minds Mental Health Hub

 Psychological Services: Therapy with a Licensed Counselor (or Supervised Intern) is available by appointment for individuals (and couples when both parties are enrolled students).

 - Crisis Services: Available on campus during normal business hours.
 NO evening or after-hours crisis or counseling services available.
 See CCAT.

-- Psychological Assessment: Limited assessment available for referrals to campus DSPS, such as with Text Anxiety.
-Also, referrals to community counselors, resources, medical care, and special needs assessment available.
+- Psychological Assessment: Limited assessment available for referrals to campus DSPS, such as Text Anxiety.
+Also, referrals to community counselors, resources, medical care, and special needs assessment available

-- Center for a Non-Violent Community: Advocates from CNVC are on campus and partnering with campus Health and Wellness.
+- Center for a Non-Violent Community: Advocates from CNVC are partnering with campus Health and Wellness.
 Advocates support victims of Sexual and Domestic Violence through the process of legal, physical and emotional healing.
 CNVC 24 Hour Crisis Line: 209-533-3401.